sighruh/OOD_blackJack_game/README.md

    - So a linear search starts a the beginning of an arrayList and then searches each item.
    - It will go to each item and then compare it to the item that it needs to match.
    - Once it finds the item it will stop the search.
 If not it will keep going down the list until it finds the match.

+Why was an equals() method needed for the Card objects?
+- The reason why the equals() method was needed for the Card objects was because it helped the program compare two Card objects.
+Essentially it needed to make sure that the cardName and cardValue were the same regardless of CardSuit.